washrafayoub/easy-web-app/examples/README.md

 Remark: All pages are stored in the `gui.pages[]` array.
 By `gui.addPage(...)` also a navigation menu for page navigation will provided automatically.
-In the example "PageA" and "PageB" are in a "XYZ" navigation pull-down menu.
+In the example "PageA" and "PageB" are in a "XYZ" navigation menu tab.

+### gui.addPullDownMenu ( menuId, menuLabel )
+Add a pull down menu.
+Pages can be assigned to this menu by labeling them `menuID/mageId`.

+### gui.addPullDownMenuHtmlItem( menuId, htmlString )
+Add a line to the pull down menu with static HTML.

 ### gui.addView ( viewDef [, moduleConfig] [, page] )
 Returns `view` object (part of the `page` object structure).